A two stage approach for order and rack allocation with order backlog in a mobile rack environment: Computational results

-Strategy 3 requires orders which can be supplied from a single rack to be picked at the first-stage.
-For the problem in the last line of the main body of Table~\ref{O50_nored} the first-stage required 0.1 seconds and the second-stage 0.4 seconds.
+\item Strategy 3 requires orders which can be supplied from a single rack to be picked at the first-stage.
+The first-stage required 0.1 seconds and the second-stage 0.4 seconds.
 21 racks were needed, with the number of second-stage orders being 14.
 3 of these 14 orders were left unpicked.
 As for Strategy 2 these orders are left unpicked because in the second-stage we restrict ourselves to only using the racks associated with the first-stage solution.
-So here we arrive at a solution faster than either the approach of \cite{valle2021} or Strategy 1 or Strategy 2, but with the solution leaving 3 orders unpicked.